sjentsch/jamoviDocs/getting-started/jg_91_Filtering_data.rst

    | the output from those scripts tells you which lines you should de-select
    | you use the scripts within the `Rj editor <jamovi-module_Rj>`__, just
-     copy-and-paste them and run them by hitting the "Play"-button (the little green triangle)
+     copy-and-paste them and run them by hitting the ►-button (the little green triangle)

    .. role:: red